jvera01/COVID19_VAERS_ANALYSIS/README.md

   <img width="560" height="500" src="https://github.com/hira-ayub/COVID19_VAERS_ANALYSIS/blob/main/Resources/Images/COVID_VAERS_ERDs.png">
 </p>

-- Our final DataBase will be stored as an SQL Database in PostgreSQL using PgAdmin.
+- The COVID-19 VAERS Analysis Database will be hosted locally and can run using PostgreSQL in PgAdmin (Instructions Below)
-- **IMPORTANT** You will need to make your own instance within PgAdmin and run the code in the SQL_Tables.sql file in the query tool to create the DataBase tables.
-Update your password within the Config.py file and use the SQL connection string within the SQL_DB_Connection.ipynb file.
+- **IMPORTANT** You will need to run your own instance in PgAdmin using the conection string provided in the SQL_DB_Connection.ipynb.
+Make sure to update the 'your password' section in the Config.py file with your actual password and run the code in SQL_Tables.sql.

 ## Team Members: